 Why it’s important to have a pension if you’re self-employed

 While the vast majority of employees are paying into a pension, amongst self-employed workers the figure is only 18%.
 Employers are obliged to automatically enrol their employees into a workplace pension scheme but if you’re self-employed then it’s up to you to start a pension.

 Not only is pension saving an important consideration if you’re self-employed, but pensions come with some unique benefits, including:

-- You get at least 25% pension tax relief from the government, so if you pay in £100, the government effectively adds £25 to your pension.
+- You get a 25% tax top up from the government, so if you pay in £100, the government effectively adds £25 to your pension.